Huu-Chau/Weather-Report/README.md

   Which is why there are many updates I want to make onto the project, such as

+- Adding animation such as the animation of the current weather (sunny, rain) in the background for better User experience
 - Adding searching feature that zoning the closest input value and diplay it into a drop down list.

-  This will required backend learning and
+This will require an understanding of backend coding.
+Which is why I have plans to learn Nodejs to make it happen.
+- Change the "Submit Location" button into "Current Location" as we will click directly on the drop list to display that city's weather status
 - Adding features to convert the tempreture from °C to °F, as well as convering km/h into mph/h
-- Create a navigation bar with Home t, Saved city
+- Create a navigation bar with Home that display the content of the website and Saved city that store the city's weather status you saved and display it on the Home page.
+- I have plans of learning React Native in order to deploy a true app, not just a website.
+- In the app, i want to display the data of the area the user is standing.
+This will require google maps api and I will updates this feature after finishing React Native.